phamdinhha/serverless-notification-center/README.md

 }
 ```
 ### Create socket connection
 Handle the create connection request from clients.
-In this example I insert the user_id and connection_id to a DynamoDB table
+In this example I insert the user_id and connection_id to a DynamoDB table.

 ### Delete socket connection
 Handle the delete connection request from clients.
+In this example I will delete the connection_id of when the client disconnect from the Websocket API.

 ### Notify users
 Handle event when the server want to send notification to a specific user.